NYC Comedy Calendar

 Every night, comedians—some of whom you may recognize from TV—perform at this Gramercy club.
 For the upcoming schedule, visit thestandnyc.com.

-No one can teach you how to be funny, but the experienced instructors at NYC's comedy grounds can help you harness and shape the hilarity buried deep within.
+No one can teach you how to be funny, but the experienced instructors at these NYC comedy clubs can help you harness and shape the hilarity buried deep within.
 Here are links for those who'd like to hone their comedy skills (options include kids' classes—check the official websites and call the venues for details):